Network Representation Using Graph Root Distributions: Estimation of graph root distributions

 \section{Estimation of graph root distributions}

 Given $n\ge 1$, suppose we have observed an $n\times n$ block of $\mathbf A$: $\mathbf A_n=(A_{ij}:1\le i,j\le n)$, where $\mathbf A$ is generated from a GRD $F$.
-In this section we give affirmative answers to the following two questions. \begin{enumerate} \item Node embedding: Can we recover the realized sample of node vectors $Z_1,..,Z_n$ in $\mathcal K$? \item Distribution estimation: Can we recover the GRD $F$ with small orthogonal Wasserstein distance? \end{enumerate}
+In such finite sample scenarios, GRD and graphon are used as modeling tools and are no longer linked to the infinite exchangeability, since the Aldous-Hoover theorem is only applicable to the infinite case.
+We consider the following two inference questions. \begin{enumerate} \item Node embedding: Can we recover the realized sample of node vectors $Z_1,..,Z_n$ in $\mathcal K$? \item Distribution estimation: Can we recover the GRD $F$ with small orthogonal Wasserstein distance? \end{enumerate}

 \paragraph{Notation} For an infinite vector $x$, $x^{(p)}$ denotes the first $p$ elements of $x$.
 For a matrix $\mathbf M$ with countably infinite number of columns, $\mathbf M^{(p)}$ denotes the submatrix consisting of the first $p$ columns.
 For a matrix $\mathbf Z=(\mathbf X,\mathbf Y)$ with $n$ rows and each row taking value in $\mathcal K$, $\mathbf Z^{(p_1,p_2)}=(\mathbf X^{(p_1)},\mathbf Y^{(p_2)})$.